-Here at Circle Furniture, we have over 60 years' worth of experience of seeking the best wood furniture for our customers to provide lasting value.
-Additionally, we are pros at navigating the furniture-buying process, so we bet we can help you answer this question.
+Here at Circle Furniture, we have over 60 years' experience seeking the best wood furniture for our customers to provide lasting value.

 There are, essentially, three types of "wood" used in furniture: Solid wood, particleboard or MDF, and plywood.

 Within these categories, there are high quality and lower quality versions which ultimately will affect the long-term durability of the furniture and the price.

 Solid wood is a natural resource that we come by organically rather than through a manufacturing process.
 Solid wood can be either hardwood or softwood.
 No surprise, hardwoods are stronger and have a higher density than softwoods.